Report from the 2012 Symposium

 Yet synchronicity can still be said to occur when they are personally meaningful to the observer.
 John used the Paul McCartney-is-dead conspiracy theory as an example, pointing out how people can, if they really want to, see lots of interesting connections in seemingly innocuous things.
 But some aspects of synchronicity are less explicable, and John wondered if these might be accounted for by the Morphic Resonance theory that Rupert Sheldrake postulates.
 This really was a talk to make everyone think.

 Following a tea break, Peter Taylor‘s excellent talk combined the logic of hard science with the intuitive.
 Peter looked at how the facts and theories of climate change have been misrepresented by the mainstream, and explained why he believes we are in truth heading for a period of global cooling.
-He recounted his personal history of his involvement in climatology and explained how we have never been able to have a genuinely open debate on climate change because the governments of the world appear to only want data which fits their model of global warming.
+He recounted his personal history in climatology and explained how we have never been able to have a genuinely open debate on climate change because the governments of the world appear to only want data which fits their model of global warming.

 Peter was very convincing in his argument.
 He also expressed his concerns about how the youth of today miss out on truly living by having a diet of TV and computer games, and expressed concern about the long-term effect that may have.
 He spoke very personally about the wisdom he has gleaned from shamanic practices and how we should aspire to the ‘wisdom of the child’, a knowing which is very strongly connected to nature.
 The whole afternoon ended perfectly with a beautiful and relaxing meditation led by Jason Porthouse, before people went out to find dinner in bustling Glastonbury.